dqops/dqo/docs/checks/column/nulls/nulls-percent-anomaly.md

 # nulls percent anomaly data quality checks

-Column-level check that ensures that the null percent value in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+A column-level check that ensures that the null percent value in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
 Use in partitioned checks.

 ___